 To address this, we will:

-Systematically examine who and where is presently vulnerable to fuel and transport poverty in the UK, to what extent, and why
+Examine who and where is vulnerable to fuel and transport poverty in the UK, to what extent, and why

-Unveil how such vulnerabilities alter and shape the UK’s energy transition
+Unveil how vulnerability to fuel and transport poverty shapes the UK’s energy transition

 - Dr Mari Martiskainen, University of Sussex (PI)